romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How should a repository's branch protection configuration be aligned with written security policies?
+Q: How should a repository's branch protection configuration be aligned with written security policies?
 <details><summary>Show the answer</summary><p>

 - **By setting branch protection rules that enforce code review and status checks before merging, in accordance with the security policies**